maciekgajewski/CloserLookAtUB/presentation.md

 ]

 ???
-Nice, huh? memset probably uses all the vectorization techniquest youre CPU support.
+Nice, huh? memset probably uses all the vectorization techniquest your CPU supports.

 ---
 # Optimization